 Teacher grants enhance the education of students in the Harrisonville School District by encouraging and recognizing new educational approaches and concepts that are not currently funded by the district.
 The grants provide funding for classroom materials which make these innovative instructional techniques possible.
-Teacher grants are presented twice each year.
+Teacher grants cannot request funding for technology.
+All technology requests to the Foundation will come through the district's technology department.
+Teacher grants are presented twice each year.2018 Deadlines - October 26 & March 29

 Recent Grant Recipients